mdbtxt1

 (and the Mission/Purpose must be yours — see MCV02)

-The "hierarchy of importance" asserts that accomplishing a task or performing an action is more important than any specific roles that people might be playing, or methods they might be using, to accomplish those results.
+This hierarchy of importance asserts that accomplishing a task or performing an action is more important than any specific roles that people might be playing, or methods they might be using, to accomplish those results.
 In other words, if you know you need to accomplish a certain thing and it's not going so well, consider a different method, or re-evaluate the "roles" — how you and the other people have partitioned the work.

 Similarly, Goals and Projects are more important than specific Tasks — the Task is just a means to an end (namely the Goal or Project).
-Similarly, Mission/Purpose is more important than specific Goals and Projects, because the latter are just one of many possible ways to fulfill the former.
+Similarly, Mission and Purpose are more important than specific Goals and Projects, because the latter are just one of many possible ways to fulfill the former.

 Notice I did not mention commitment.
 Where does commitment fit in this system?
 The answer is that it fits anywhere: